jyang526843/2D_ALDIC/README.md

 * [8]	ALDIC is extended with adaptive quadtree mesh to solve complex geometry.
 Some examples: https://uwmadison.box.com/s/4n5hmf04rzp4la96bt2rcjk4f6o5d5nf

 ## Prerequisites & Installation
 AL-DIC MATLAB code was tested on MATLAB versions later than R2018a.
 Both single thread and parallel computing features are included in AL-DIC code.
 Please download and unzip the code to the MATLAB working path.
-Then, execute the mail file main_ALDIC.m.
+Then, execute the mail file: main_ALDIC.m.

 ## Original paper & Code manual & Demo videos
 For full details, and to use this code, please cite our paper: